 - Tax liability for both parents

 - Health insurance expenditures for the children

 - Whether or not a parent is under an existing support order from a previous relationship

 Are you or someone you know dealing with a family law-related matter, like those involving child support?
 If so, it is in your best interest to seek the guidance of a family law attorney as soon as possible.
 Only a legal professional qualified in this area of law can review your case and existing laws to determine the best possible strategy.

-We know that dealing with these types of cases can be sensitive and stressful, but our attorneys are dedicated to ensuring that you and your family’s rights are protected.
+We know that dealing with these types of cases can be sensitive and stressful, but our Los Angeles family law attorneys are dedicated to ensuring that you and your family’s rights are protected.
 To schedule a free initial consultation to discuss your case with our firm, call us today at (310) 552-3505.